Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 Starting in MongoDB 5.0, for an uncorrelated subquery in a $lookup pipeline stage containing a $sample stage, the $sampleRate operator, or the $rand operator, the subquery is always run again if repeated.
 Previously, depending on the subquery output size, either the subquery output was cached or the subquery was run again.

-The following operation joins the absences collection with 2018 holiday information from the holidays collection:
+The following operation joins the users collection with movies that have a runtime greater than 1000 minutes from the movies collection:

 {